dwi11harsh/amurex/README.md

 pnpm dev
 ```

+#### Supabase Setup

+You can navigate to Supabase directory and follow the instructions to setup your DB for testing

 ### Remote Caching

 Turborepo can use a technique known as [Remote Caching](https://turbo.build/repo/docs/core-concepts/remote-caching) to share cache artifacts across machines, enabling you to share build caches with your team and CI/CD pipelines.